Particular/docs.particular.net/nservicebus/msmq/subscription-persistence_config_core_[5.0,].partial.md

 snippet:ConfiguringMsmqPersistence

 By default NServiceBus uses a queue called `NServiceBus.Subscriptions`.
-In order to specify a different queue to store the subscriptions, add the following `configSections` and subsequent config entry:
+If not specified otherwise, all endpoints will share that queue to store subscriptions.
+In order to specify a different queue, add the following `configSections` and subsequent config entry:

 snippet:MsmqSubscriptionAppConfig